MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-block-access-consumer-accounts.md

 ### Configure the network to block accounts

-Use the following steps to prevent users from signing in to Google services using Google Accounts other than those you explicitly specify.
+Use the following steps to prevent users from signing in to Google services using Google Accounts other than the accounts you explicitly specify.

 1. Route all  outbound traffic to google.com through your web proxy servers.
 2. Enable SSL interception on the proxy server.